seesmof/Chronicles-News-Website/README.md

 ## About

-This project is a news website built with HTML and TailwindCS that features some articles and a nice responsive design.
+This project is a news website built with HTML and TailwindCSS that features some articles and a nice responsive design.
 It is made for a fictional news company called The Daily Chronicle and contains articles mainly about tech and AI.
 Fully functional, fully responsive

 ## Screenshots